AdobeDocs/experience-platform.en/help/sources/connectors/payments/stripe.md

 * Customers
 * Prices

-You must create an XDM schema to describe a dataset, which can store the possible fields and data types that will be sent from [!DNL Stripe] to Experience Platform.
+You must create an XDM schema to describe a dataset, which can store the fields and data types that will be sent from [!DNL Stripe] to Experience Platform.

 >[!BEGINTABS]

 >[!TAB Charges]

 In [!DNL Stripe], **charges** represent attempts to move money into your [!DNL Stripe].
-For information on specific charge attributes, visit the [[!DNL Stripe] API guide on charges](https://docs.stripe.com/api/charges).
+Read the [[!DNL Stripe] API guide on charges](https://docs.stripe.com/api/charges) for more information on specific charge attributes.

 +++Select to view the Stripe Charge object